 In today’s era, we can’t imagine our life without a Wi-Fi network as we all are dependent on the requirement of technology in our daily life.
 Technological dependence emphasizes several devices that are connected to the Internet.
 The numerous numbers of devices that we use require an internet connection.
-Almost all the devices like TV, laptop, mobile phones, and tablet have internet connectivity to the Wi-Fi installed.
+Almost all the devices like TV, laptop, mobile phones, and tablet have internet connectivity to Wi-Fi installed.
 Wi-Fi security settings should be enabled to avoid risk through hackers.

 Users must be aware of Wi-Fi network security features and how to make it secure.
 If the network is hacked, then there is a possibility of losing important data.
-People are unaware of the risk that this Wi-Fi can cause if it is not properly protected.
+People are unaware of the risk that this Wi-Fi network can cause if it is not properly protected.
 Hackers gaining access to the network will let in viruses and malware attacks.

-The default name for the Wi-Fi should be changed to make the home Wi-Fi network secure, and the password should be altered to something unique.
+The default name for the Wi-Fi network should be changed to make the home Wi-Fi network secure, and the password should be altered to something unique.
 Difficult passwords make it impossible for hackers to gain access to the Wi-Fi network.
-Username and password should be unique, not obvious like the name of the person or birthdates.
+The username and password should be unique, not obvious like the name of the person or birthdates.
 It’s important to make passwords strong enough with the combination of uppercase and lowercase, which should include alphabets and numbers.

 VPN is the tunneling process that allows individuals to connect private networks over public networks.
 The public networks are mostly unsecured and unencrypted and therefore VPN comes into the picture, where data is encrypted when communicated over the public channel.
 This ensures that no one can collect your data while you are connecting to a network.

 Also, when working, VPN will amend your IP, making it difficult for hackers to identify your whereabouts.